Purdue-CS193/homework-0-mehta302/index.md

+# Yash Mehta's First CS193 Homework

+- I like the great slideshow presentations in CS193.
+- I like the humor used in lectures for this class.
+- I like learning content that's applicable to every part of CS in this class.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.